eclipse-edc/Connector/extensions/api/data-management/api-configuration/README.md

 ## Authentication

-This module requires that an additional module was loaded where the `AuthenticationService` was implemented (e.g.
-`:extensions:api:auth-tokenbased` or `:extensions:api:auth-basic`).
+If you want to secure the DataManagement API, you need to provide a module which implements the `AuthenticationService` interface (e.g. `:extensions:api:auth-tokenbased` or `:extensions:api:auth-basic`).